 Next, you should find an experienced real estate agent who can negotiate on your behalf and help you navigate the complex home buying process.
 Your real estate agent will inform you on any local regulations you need to be aware of, help you draft an offer letter, and inform you of any issues you need to look out for when buying a foreclosed home.
 Finally, you must perform an inspection, get the home appraised, and sign the closing paperwork.

 If you’re interested in buying or investing in a foreclosed home, Clever can help.
 All Clever Partner Agents are top-notch real estate agents from major brands like Keller Williams, Century 21, and RE/MAXX.
-Our Partner Agents will help you get the best deal on your new home or investment, and you’ll even be eligible for a $1,000 Home Buyer Rebate to help cover closing costs.
+Our Partner Agents will help you get the best deal on your new home or investment, and you may even be eligible for Clever Cash Back after closing.
 To get in touch with a local real estate agent, just fill out our form and we’ll be in touch with you shortly.